wix-playground/next-gen/docs/provisioning.md

    1. Network part (VPC, subnets, connectivity)
    1. Security (Firewalls/security-groups/ACLs)
    1. Instances and other objects (instances, instance groups, load balancers)
+1. @WIgor I think, we need more grannular release process.
+Test bed should grow to something like blue-green deployment with fast switch between versions.
+With deploy only to one DC initially.
+May be A/B DCs - A for stable environment, B - for "possible beta releases".

 ## Infrastructure